Skip to content

 Terminal window

-You should see “The sum of 100 and 200 is 300.” - this is the actual text our handler will analyze.
+You should see “The sum of 100 and 200 is 300.” - this is the actual text our actor will analyze.

-This interactive exploration helps you understand the data structure before writing handlers.
-Now let’s build a handler that watches for specific responses:
+This interactive exploration helps you understand the data structure before writing actors.
+Now let’s build an actor that watches for specific responses:

 Terminal window